King of Dragon Pass

 King of Dragon Pass is a 1999 strategy simulation fantasy video game published by A Sharp.
 Set in the fictional world of Glorantha, the player controls the fate of a barbarian clan settling in the dangerous frontier region of Dragon Pass.

-Originally released for PC, the game was a commercial failure but became a cult classic.
+Originally released for PC, the game was a commercial failure.
 It was ported for iOS in 2011, and was later released for Android and re-released for PCs.
 The iOS versions were much more commercially successful than the original PC release, leading to a sequel, Six Ages: Ride Like The Wind, being released in 2018.

 Plot

 The player controls a clan of Orlanthi (worshipers of the Storm God Orlanth) across several generations.
 Orlanthi clans bear some similarities to the Iron Age Nordic peoples, such as lawspeakers, fyrds, the worship of a thunder god and a reliance on raiding, as well as Bronze Age Celtic and Italic peoples aesthetically, with the appearance of many of the tribesmen reflecting these origins.

 At the beginning of the game the clan has fled its home of Heortland after a foreign magician known as Belintar or 'the Pharaoh' usurps the throne.
 Along with dozens of other Orlanthi clans, the clan seeks to build a new home in Dragon Pass, a previously populated area left deserted after the Dragonkill War hundreds of years ago.
 With the Orlanthi clans variously feuding, allying, trading with and raiding each other, and a host of inhuman presences such as elves, dwarves and trolls, Dragon Pass is a free but dangerous frontier society compared to the tyrannical rule of the Pharaoh in Heortland.
 To the west, a persistent danger is the 'Horse-Spawn,' a society of nomadic mounted warriors.

 As time passes by the clans form into 'tribes,' loose confederations of half a dozen clans.
 A prophet visits the player's clan to inform them of a great destiny.
 The player must guide the clan through seven heroquests (ritual re-enactments of feats of the gods) and successfully manage a number of events, including co-operating with other clans to build a town and making peace with the Horse-Spawn by marrying their queen (or, if the player's chieftain is female, their king).
 If the player is successful, the clan's chieftain unites the Orlanthi tribes and the Horse-Spawn into a kingdom, becoming King of Dragon Pass.